 Upon completion of the review process, successful applicants will be notified by letter.

-Unsuccessful applicants will also be notified by letter from the Chairman of the Weathercaster Endorsement Committee.
+Unsuccessful applicants will also be notified by letter from the Chairperson of the Weathercaster Endorsement Committee.
 The letter shall contain a statement explaining the nature of the shortcomings and suggesting ways of improving the performance based upon the information received from the Review Panel.
-Unsuccessful applicants may re-apply after a period of three months from the date of the negative notification.
-After a second unsuccessful application, there will be a one-year waiting period before a third application can be submitted.
-However, if more than two years have passed from the date of the negative notification on the applicant's initial application, then the second application shall be deemed a new application.